Bicoptor: Two-round Secure Three-party Non-linear Computation without Preprocessing for Privacy-preserving Machine Learning: Preliminary

 A typical three-party computation (3PC) setting (Fig.~\ref{fig:sys}) is used in this paper, which is also commonly used in previous 3PC PPML works~\cite{DEK21,PS20,KPP+-21,WTB+-21,MR18,CCP+-19,KRC+-20,RWT+-18,WGC19,TKT+21}.
 The input(s) from a client is secretly shared between the participants.
 Then, the participants securely compute the corresponding shares of the result.
 Finally, the client reconstructs the shares of the result to form the output(s).

-\textbf{Security model.} In our protocol, all three participants ($P_0$, $P_1$, and $P_2$) are honest-but-curious, i.e., semi-honest.
+\textbf{Security model.} In our protocol, all three participants ($P_0$, $P_1$, and $P_2$) are static (i.e., non-adaptive) and honest-but-curious, i.e., semi-honest.
 We take the honest majority setting.
 It is assumed that there would be no collusion between any two of three participants.
 Hence, the protocol guarantees none of the participants can break the input, intermediate, or output secrecy alone.

 \textbf{The number of communication rounds.}~\footnote{For a traditional two-party security protocol, a two-pass protocol is named as an ``one-round'' protocol.
 We do not use this definition in this paper.} In a 2PC or MPC protocol, some communication passes can be executed in parallel, and thus the round complexity of our protocol refers to the number of unparallelizable rounds, following the previous MPC-based PPML works~\cite{JVC18,MLS+-20,RRK+-20,PSS+-21,RWT+-18,WGC19,WTB+-21,TKT+21,MR18,CCP+-19,PS20,KRC+-20,DEK21,KPP+-21,BCP+-20,CRS20}.